oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/discord.md

 To find a user's Discord ID (including your own), right-click their profile picture and select Copy ID.

+***Scopes***

+Scopes are defined on [Discord's OAuth2 documentation page](https://discord.com/developers/docs/topics/oauth2#shared-resources).
+The default scope is **identify**, meaning you will only ensure the user is a valid Discord user, and will receive its ID only.
+If you require any other information, you will need to parametrized the scope used.

 ***Using the provider***

 To use the provider, pass the following options: